VirtualBrainLab/vbl-docs/source/pinpoint/development.md

 #### Probe Insertion Coordinates

 The [ProbeInsertion](https://github.com/VirtualBrainLab/Pinpoint/blob/main/Assets/Scripts/Insertion/ProbeInsertion.cs) class represents a target coordinate in space.
 At the lowest level a probe has a tip coordinate (Vector3: ap, ml, dv) space and a set of probe angles (Vector3: azimuth, elevation, spin).
-Note that a ProbeInsertion must be defined with both a CoordinateSpace and CoordinateTransform, which define the relationship between the insertion's coordinates/angles and Unity world space.
+Note that a ProbeInsertion must be defined with both a ReferenceAtlas and AtlasTransform, which define the relationship between the insertion's coordinates/angles and Unity world space.

 Using an [AnnotationDataset](https://github.com/VirtualBrainLab/vbl-core/blob/main/Scripts/VolumeData/CCFAnnotationDataset.cs) it's possible to recover the entry/surface coordinate of an insertion.